billba/topical/README.md

 ## Why should I use *Topical* instead of `botbuilder-dialogs`?

-The built-in `botbuilder-dialogs` library is an update of the proven v3.x Node "Dialogs" pattern.
-It is an improvement over v3 in two ways:
+The built-in `botbuilder-dialogs` library takes the v3.x Node "Dialogs" pattern and improves upon it in two ways:
 * you can choose to write Dialog logic as either a waterfall or a standard message loop
 * you invoke the dialog stack from your main message loop, which means the confusing triggers/scorables concepts from v3 have been eliminated

 However the pattern is the same as v3.x: the current activity is routed directly to the current dialog (the one at the top of the stack).
 This means that each dialog doesn't have a chance to make decisions about how to an activity, including whether to dispatch it to a child.
 That, and the fact that you are limited to a stack of dialogs (instead of a tree), means that you are very limited in the types of conversational flow that you can implement.

 The *Topics* pattern was designed to solve these problems.

+Also, many find *Topical*'s API simpler and easier to use.

 ## What does *Topical* code look like?